tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 Before we get started, grab the start files, which are based on the `Object.create()` demo from Chapter 2: [ES5-no-modules.zip](_files/ES5-no-modules.zip)

+## I-A. The ramifications of not using JS modules

 * The JS code is nicely organized and split into 3 files: *main.js*, *classes.js* and *utilities.js*
 * But is the JS runtime aware of our organizational structure?
 Let's check the debugger and see.
 Place a breakpoint at the top of the `loop()` function of *main.js* and check the inspector: